-Obamacare is the shorthand name for the federal Affordable Care Act of 2014 (ACA), which was signed into law by President Barack Obama in 2010.
+Obamacare is the shorthand name for the federal Affordable Care Act (ACA), which was signed into law by President Barack Obama in 2010.

 This wide-reaching law does many things, but most significantly it:

 - protects consumers -- for example, by requiring insurance companies to cover people with pre-existing conditions and preventing them from arbitrarily canceling your coverage

 - requires most U.S. citizens and legal residents to have health insurance or, if they don't, to pay a tax penalty